 So how does all of this complex, Hollywood AI — both real behind the scenes and fictitious within the films themselves — compare to what we have in the rest of the real world?
 Every year companies are spending increasing amounts of money in a race to get their hands on the best machine learning possible — the spending numbers are literally projected to reach as high as $57.6 billion as soon as 2021.
 The results of this interest in this exploration-focused age of AI are starting to pile up.

 For instance, while Stark’s digital assistants J.A.R.V.I.S. and F.R.I.D.A.Y. are extremely sophisticated models, the real world is already seeing the rumblings of similar, albeit tamer, virtual assistants in several forms.
 The customer service sector, for instance, is finding sweeping applications of this kind of technology that are helping to cut down on the hundreds of billions of dollars spent every year on the industry.
-This technology can take the form of machine learning to help predict customer behavior and desires as well as things like Google’s AI assistant, which can literally call and book reservations like a human.
+This technology can take the form of machine learning to help predict customer behavior and desires as well as things like Google’s AI assistant and machine learning, which can literally call and book reservations like a human.

 In addition to virtual assistants, AI is making its impact in the area of gaming where it’s streamlining coding, debugging programs, testing games, and serving important roles within the games themselves.